bennywong3/1340_gp114/README.md

 4-4 4-4 4-4 4-4 4-4
 2-2 2-2 2-2 2-2 2-2
 ```
-The above layout indicates that there is only 6 customers inside the deli, and they are occupying the 8-seat table in the upper left corner.
+The above layout indicates that there are only 6 customers inside the deli, and they are occupying the 8-seat table in the upper left corner.

 ### **3. Occupy a vacant table**

-To tackle problem 2 (management of seats) that occuppying a table is insufficient, when we input the number of customers, this program will automactically suggest a vacant table with minimal enough seats for this group of customers.
+To tackle problem 2 (management of seats) that occupying a table is insufficient, when we input the number of customers, this program will automatically suggest a vacant table with minimal enough seats for this group of customers.
 When the number of customers is 5 to 8, this program will assign the 5 customers to occupy a vacant 8-seat table.
 If the number is 3 to 4, a vacant 4-seat table will be assigned.
-If the number is 1 to 2, 2-seat table will be used.
+If the number is 1 to 2, a 2-seat table will be used.

 For example, if the input is 5, this program will assign the 5 customers to occupy a vacant 8-seat table.